zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 **Naomi Sheridan**, the owner of Phibsborogh based health food store [Noms](https://www.noms.ie/) will share her experience of continously expanding the package-free options in her shop driven by customer demand.

-**Ciarán Smith** who co-founded the first fully packaging free food stall in Ireland (Bring Your Own) will talk about how it felt to pioneer Zero Waste living in uncharted terretory.
+**Ciarán Smith** who co-founded the first fully packaging free food stall in Ireland (Bring Your Own) will talk about how it felt to pioneer Zero Waste living in uncharted territory.

 **Zdenka Thunder** of [Coming To Zero](https://comingtozero.com/) is a Dublin-based Zero Waste activist and blogger who is fighting food waste one jar at a time.